This vignette describes the parameterization of the meta-d’ model

 model fitting.
 Because of the increase in efficiency, the multinomial

 likelihood is the default in the hmetad package.
-If the
+If a

-categorical likelihood is desired (e.g., for trial-level effects or
+categorical likelihood is desired (e.g., for estimating trial-level

 categorical=TRUE.